yuwie10/nih-awards/README.md

 We can see pretty distinct clusters (although some are broken into multiple clusters), again suggesting our K-Means clustering did a relatively good job separating grants based on abstract text.

-## Predicting funding group based on grant abstract
+## Predicting funding groups based on grant abstracts

+Looking at the distribution of funds, we see

 For our initial model, we will attempt to predict which funding percentile group a grant falls into based on tf-idf of the abstracts.
+Grants will be divided into funding groups as follows:

+1. low:
+2. med-low:
+3. med-high:
+4. high:

-Although we will lose some information by grouping grants in this manner rather than running a regression, multinomial Naive Bayes classifiers are good default models that can handle high-dimensional text data.
+Although we will lose some information by grouping grants in this manner rather than running a regression, we want to make predictions based on grant abstracts and multinomial Naive Bayes classifiers are good default models that can handle high-dimensional text data.

 The confusion matrix resulting from fitting a mulitnomial Naive Bayes trained on our tf-idf abstract data is shown below:

 ![alt text](images/4-nb-confusion.png)